-In selecting course options and deciding on course of study, students need to consider and balance their interests, passions and strengths with their potential future and pathway while keeping their options open.
+In selecting course options and deciding on course of study, students need to consider and balance their interests, passions and strengths with their potential future and pathway while keeping their options open and ensuring they get the essential skills and knowledge for the future.

-Junior students study twelve options per year.
+Junior students take twelve, half-year options per year.
 In Year 9, they take a full-year of English, Mathematics and Social Science, and compulsory half-year courses in Health & Physical Education and Science.
 They can then choose an option each from Arts, Languages, Technology and one other Learning Area.